Terms of Access

 8. Policy changes

 We may review this policy from time to time and will notify you of any changes by posting an updated version on our Websites.
-Your use of our Online Services following any updates constitutes acceptance of this policy as amended.
-We recommend you regularly review the policy when you visit our Websites.
-If you do not agree with any aspect of the updated policy, you must immediately cease using any of our Online Services.
+Your use of our Services and Online Services following any updates constitutes acceptance of this policy as amended.
+We recommend you regularly review the policy when you use our Services or visit our Websites.
+If you do not agree with any aspect of the updated policy, you must immediately cease using any of our Services and Online Services.